 Once you hit 10,000 views, you can apply to join the Partner program.
 YouTube will then review your channel and let you know if you’ve been approved.

-Once you’re approved, you can start selling videos with YouTube by getting a percentage of the advertisement served on your videos.
+Once you’re approved, you can sell videos on YouTube by getting a percentage of the ads served on your videos.
 Make sure you’re up-to-date on YouTube’s terms and policies.

 Subscriptions vs Paid Subscriptions